angular/angular/aio/content/guide/deprecations.md

 This section lists all deprecated features, which includes template syntax, configuration options, and any other deprecations not listed in the [Deprecated APIs](#deprecated-apis) section.
 It also includes deprecated API usage scenarios or API combinations, to augment the information above.

-<a id="bazelbuilder"></a>

-### Bazel builder and schematics

-Bazel builder and schematics were introduced in Angular Labs to let users try out Bazel without having to manage Bazel version and BUILD files.
-This feature has been deprecated.
-For more information, please refer to the [migration doc](https://github.com/angular/angular/blob/main/packages/bazel/docs/BAZEL_SCHEMATICS.md).

 <a id="wtf"></a>

 ### Web Tracing Framework integration